CREATIVITY

 For Agents

-I will be actively seeking literary representation beginning in Fall 2026 if I am not enrolled in the University of South Florida’s MFA program.
+I will be seeking literary representation for my series during my MFA.
+My MFA is to last through 2029.
 My primary project for querying will be Cosmic Classmates: A Bunch of Hot Air, the first book in a middle‑grade science fiction series.
 I also have additional manuscripts in development, including Sunbirds Rising (YA), the Hiawassee series (YA Sci‑Fi), and a memoir project.

 My memoir writing is a mixture of lived experience and the meaning I want my work to carry.
 These pieces splice together moments of faith, motherhood, and transformation with reflections on identity and resilience.
 They are not only personal stories but also explorations of how narrative can preserve erased voices and illuminate the emotional architecture of everyday life.